 Design software is a powerful option that can help you create highly detailed and sophisticated designs.
 Adobe XD and Sketch have both been around for quite a few years, have robust feature sets, continue to evolve and improve over time, and offer a wide variety of plugins to extend their functionality.
 And new entrants like Figma have taken market share away from Adobe and Sketch by focusing on collaboration.

 As with many software tools, there are trade-offs for all the power and extensibility that these tools offer.
 They’re complex and can be difficult to learn.
 The learning curve may cause your mockup project to take longer than you had planned.

 These tools can also be resource-hungry and require a powerful workstation.
 Reviews of both Adobe XD and Sketch note that the desktop apps can slow down your computer.

 Experienced UX designers who want to create their own detailed, customized website mockups

-3. Hire a designer to create your website mockup
+3. Hire a designer to create your mock website